tintn/tintn.github.io/_posts/2023-01-09-Scalable-Serving-with-Kubernetes-and-Seldon-Core.md

 kubectl apply -f secret.yaml
 ```

-We can deploy the model with this [manifest](https://github.com/tintn/ml-model-deployment-tutorials/blob/main/scalable-serving/cifar10-deploy.yaml), notice the created secret is refered in the manifest with the `envSecretRefName` key.
-Also make sure that `spec.predictors[].graph.name` matches the model name you uploaded to your model repository.
+We can deploy the model with this [manifest](https://github.com/tintn/ml-model-deployment-tutorials/blob/main/scalable-serving/cifar10-deploy.yaml), notice the created secret is referred to in in the manifest with the `envSecretRefName` key.
+Make sure that `spec.predictors[].graph.name` matches the model name you uploaded to your model repository.
 Apply the manifest to create a deployment:

 ```bash
 kubectl apply -f cifar10-deploy.yaml